 What the research says

 The follow-up is not a formality.
 It is your final opportunity to influence the decision before the hiring committee meets.
-A strong follow-up reinforces positive impressions, addresses anything you wish you had said differently, and demonstrates the kind of professionalism that separates serious candidates from casual ones.

 The difference is specificity, speed, and substance.
 The strong follow-up references something specific from the conversation, adds value the candidate did not fully convey during the interview, and arrives while the interviewer's memory is still fresh.